sjsu-library/unionist/_items/unionist--text-0288.md

   attend to.<br></p><p>  Providence.
 December,<br>  1833.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
   22<br></p>"
 scholarlyNotes:
-commentary: "John Prentice and Daniel Tibbets were men of strong anti-slavery sentiments.
+commentary: 'John Prentice and Daniel Tibbets were men of strong anti-slavery sentiments.
   John Prentice attended the 1833 organizational meeting of the American Anti-Slavery Society.
 In fact, John Prentice introduced a motion at the meeting in approbation of Prudence Crandall and the Canterbury Female Academy.
 Similarly, he was in the Providence Anti-Slavery Association, where, in 1833, he served as Treasurer.
-Others on the board include Henry E. Benson and Ray Potter. <p>\nProvidence Anti-Slavery Society; <em>The Reports and Proceedings\n  of the First Annual Meeting of the Providence Anti-Slavery Society.&nbsp; With\n  a Brief Exposition of the Principles and Purposes of the Abolitionists.&nbsp;</em>\n  Providence: H.H.Brown, 1833\n</p>\nIn May 1834, both Prentice and Tibbets signed a petition to President Jackson protesting the Bank situation.
-See here - https://onerhodeislandfamily.files.wordpress.com/2021/06/10bf5-pages-from-1834-ri-petition-bank-of-the-us.pdf "
+Others on the board include Henry E. Benson and Ray Potter. <p>Providence Anti-Slavery Society; <em>The Reports and Proceedings<br>  of the First Annual Meeting of the Providence Anti-Slavery Society.&nbsp; With<br>  a Brief Exposition of the Principles and Purposes of the Abolitionists.&nbsp;</em>  Providence: H.H.Brown, 1833<br></p>In May 1834, both Prentice and Tibbets signed a petition to President Jackson protesting the Bank situation.
+See here - https://onerhodeislandfamily.files.wordpress.com/2021/06/10bf5-pages-from-1834-ri-petition-bank-of-the-us.pdf '
 relatedPeople: John Prentice; Daniel Tibbits
 featured:
 repeated: maybe